 Mayank Shah, Senior Category Head, Parle Products, believed that the PLI scheme would motivate players and help them expand their capacities and sales.
 The scheme would help achieve a critical size in the global market to some of the Indian players, and it would also help some to achieve global size as well.
 According to Shah, innovative and organic products of the small-to-medium enterprise (SMEs), including eggs, poultry meat, egg products, are also covered under the first component, which relates to incentivising manufacturing.

-“The PLI scheme could give a big boost to our business and hope the PLI scheme would give them a boost to expand faster”
+“The Production Linked Incentive Scheme could give a big boost to our business and hope the new PLI scheme would give them a boost to expand faster”

 — PC Musthafa, co-founder and CEO, iD Fresh Food